 You can use this handy little command to open your files under the cursor.

 One of my most favorite Vim commands, gi restarts the insert mode in the last insert point you used.

 Typing in long strings of text doesn’t matter if you can’t save them for future usage.
 Enter the wq command in the command mode to save your file and exit Vim.

-Often you’ll find yourself in a position where you’re not satisfied with the texts you have typed and would like to close the editor without saving your contents.
+You’ll often find yourself in a position where you’re not satisfied with the texts you have typed and would like to close the editor without saving your content.
 Entering q! in the command mode lets you do exactly so.